Deepanshu-Singh23/CodeAlhpa_HandwrittenCharacterRecognition/README.md

 ## 📌 Project Overview

-This project uses a CNN to classify handwritten digits from 0 to 9.
+This project uses a Convolutional Neural Network (CNN) to classify handwritten digits from **0 to 9**.

-The model learns visual patterns from thousands of handwritten digit images and predicts the digit present in a new image.
+The model learns visual patterns from handwritten digit images and predicts the digit present in a new image.

 ## 🚀 Features